 Aircraft and aircraft components have been built with Wichita expertise and craftsmanship for over 100 years.
 Wichita offers one of the largest aerospace labor pools and supplier networks in the world.
 According to a Milken Institute study, Wichita has the highest concentration of aerospace manufacturing employment and skills in the nation.
 About 52% of Wichita metro area manufacturing employment (52,400) – or some 27,500 persons – is in aerospace products and parts.

 National Institute for Aviation Research (NIAR) at Wichita State University was founded in 1985, and is the largest aerospace research and development academic institution in the nation.
 NIAR’s 120,000 square foot facility houses 15 advanced research and testing labs, including several wind tunnels.
 NIAR has a full-time staff of nearly 350 researchers, including 63 at the PhD level.
 NIAR provides applied research into advanced materials and composites, 3-D prototyping, aerodynamics, aircraft ageing, aircraft icing, crash dynamics and other fields critical to aircraft design and manufacturing.
 NIAR has been appointed by the Federal Aviation Administration as lead institution of the Center of Excellence in Composites & Advanced Materials (CECAM), which has been designated by NASA and the FAA to develop national standards for aircraft composites.
 NIAR accounts for over 70% of FAA-related composite research spending.
-According to the most recent National Science Foundation data (FY 2016), WSU ranks fourth among all U.S. universities in aerospace engineering research and development funding.
-WSU-NIAR spent $43 million on such activity during FY 2016.
-WSU ranks first in private industry-funded aeronautical R&D expenditures at $31 million.
-And it's not only aeronautical research -- WSU's FY 2016 overall R&D funding totaled approximately $66 million.
+According to the most recent National Science Foundation data (FY 2017), WSU ranks fourth among all U.S. universities in aerospace engineering research and development funding.
+WSU-NIAR spent $52 million on such activity during FY 2017.
+WSU ranks first in private industry-funded aerospace R&D expenditures at $34 million.
+And it's not only aerospace research -- WSU's FY 2017 overall R&D funding totaled approximately $64 million -- ranking WSU among the Top 50 R&D institutions in the nation.
 NIAR offers cost-effective proprietary research for private industry clients.